alamedyang/magedocs/Obsidian/introduction_to_mgs.md

 - **[[json_literals|JSON literals]]**: [[Actions]] (particularly novel actions) may be written out in JSON inside an MGS file.
 No need to keep script/dialog/serial_dialog JSON files around.
 - **Define-in-place scripts**: Like with [[actions#Show Dialog|Show Dialog]] and [[actions#Show Serial Dialog|Show Serial Dialog]], scripts most places can now be [[scripts#Script Literal|defined in place]] instead of used only by reference.
 This can be done recursively.
 - **[[encoder#CLI Encoder|CLI]] and [[encoder#Web Encoder|web]] versions for MGS parsing**: No special handling required when encoding the game; the WASM additions are invisible when it comes to generating the new [[encoder#`game.dat`|binary data file]].
 - **[[what_youll_need#Syntax Colors|Syntax colors]]**: TextMate grammars have been working for some time, and are generally kept up to date.
-Works with Sublime, VSCode, TextMate.
+Works with Sublime, VSCode, TextMate, and JetBrains IDEs.
 The VSCode plugin is available on the VSCode extension marketplace.

 ## WIP Features

-- IntelliJ colors: Got it working once, gotta get it working again!
 - **[[arrays|Arrays]]**: The MGS side is fully supported, including method daisy chains.
 QOL features include `.map()` and `.for_each()`, which can refer to [[fns|fns]] by name or work off a given lambda.
 The engine side is starting to support basic features and is the current dev focus.
 - **Language server**: Still investigating.
 The tree-sitter pass alone should contain enough information for basic features like symbol renaming and supplemental syntax coloring, as queries can target relevant nodes like entity names.
 (Map JSON files and the like must also be included in this analysis, however.)